AntoFa1990/CA_AQ_Dashboard/README.md

 ## Background

-This was a group project using the ETL, Python Flask, JavaScript, HTML and Data Visualizations to evaluate the relative air quality of California cities.
+This was a group project using the ETL method of data processing, Python Flask, JavaScript, HTML and Data Visualizations to create a tool for evaluating the relative air quality of California cities.

 ## Contributors: